sgoerttler/MSA-CNN/README.md

 The pytorch models are located in the `models-pytorch` directory, while the tensorflow-keras models are located in the `models-tf-keras` directory.
 These directories function as subprojects, each with its own set of required packages.
 Both directories make use of the local `data_handler` package, which contains the data handling functionality shared by all models.
-The `data_handler` package is used to download the data, prepare the data, and preprocess the data.
+The `data_handler` package is used to download, prepare, and preprocess the data.